Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 No design or color variations have been noted among production items.

-Introduced as an open edition, she was closed by 1986.
+Introduced as an open edition, Little Match girl was closed by 1986.

 Issue / Completed Price